Categories of 3D printing technologies and processes

 3D printing materials compatible with extrusion 3D printers cover a wide range of plastic filaments (spools), mainly PLA filament or ABS filament.
 FFF 3D printers are also compatible with exotic plastic filaments containing a percentage of metal or wood for example.
 Most desktop 3D printers are based on the FFF 3D printing technology.

-Direct Energy Deposition (DED) is a quite advanced 3D printing technology used by only a couple of industrial 3D printer manufacturers.
+Directed Energy Deposition (DED), also known as Direct Energy Deposition, is a quite advanced 3D printing technology used by only a couple of industrial 3D printer manufacturers.
 We chose to classify it as an “extrusion” technique because in DED, the printing material is slowly pushed towards a powerful energy source (like a laser or an electron beam) to be directly melted and fused to form an object.

 A typical DED 3D printer consists of a nozzle mounted on a multi axis arm (up to 5 axis), which deposits melted material onto a surface, where it solidifies.
 The process is therefore quite similar to material extrusion, but the nozzle can move in multiple directions and is not fixed to a specific axis.
 The printing material, which can be deposited from any angle, is melted upon deposition with a laser or electron beam.